invadergir/juce-double-precision-poc/README.md

 Organize your single-precision code in the following way:

-1. Add all of your audio-processing code inside of the subfolder for single-precision: "`Source/audio_processing_float/`"  Make sure there is a matching folder "GROUP" in the source listing in the projucer file configuration as well.
-The easiest way is to add the entire folder directly into the projucer.
+1. Add all of your audio-processing code inside of the sub-folder for single-precision: "`Source/audio_processing_float/`"  Make sure there is a matching folder "GROUP" in the source listing in the Projucer file configuration as well.
+The easiest way is to add the entire folder directly into the Projucer.
-2. Add a "`audio_processing_header.h`" file to the above subdirectory.
+2. Add a "`audio_processing_header.h`" file to the above sub-directory.
 3. Utilize the #define for "`SAMPLE_TYPE`" in your code instead of "`float`" or "`double`" audio sample types (for example use "`AudioBuffer<SAMPLE_TYPE>`" instead of "`AudioBuffer<float>`", etc).
 4. Add every class in that folder into the namespace "`AUDIO_PROCESSING_NAMESPACE`" so that it's easy to distinguish between the two versions with the same name (the script will create a new namespace name to distinguish them).
-5. Be sure NOT to include the "`audio_processing_header.h`" file anywhere but inside its own subdirectory (or below that directory).
+5. Be sure NOT to include the "`audio_processing_header.h`" file anywhere but inside its own sub-directory (or below that directory).

 ### To Auto-Generate Double Precision Code

 Provided the above requirements are met, it's easy to generate the double precision code:

 1. Exit your IDE (or close the project), and exit the Projucer if it's running.
 2. Run the script [bin/generate-double-precision-support.py](bin/generate-double-precision-support.py) to populate the double-precision directory.
-It assumes the user wishes to copy single-precision to the double-precision dir, but this could be reversed with an argument in the future.
+It assumes the user wishes to copy single-precision to the double-precision directory, but this could be reversed with an argument in the future.
 (Run example: "`bin/generate-double-precision-support.py -j path/to/projucer/file.jucer`"  It does the following:
     1. Copies all the files from "audio_processing_float" to "audio_processing_double"
     2. Edits the file audio_processing_double/audio_processing_header.h and.
 Changes that it makes are:
         * Updates the #define for `SAMPLE_TYPE` to be `double`